houssam-tachihante/MBS-Advanced-Statistics-ML-Supply-Chain/README.md

 - Feature importance analysis shows that delivery timing, shipping delays, and abnormal patterns are critical predictors.

 ---
+##  Results & Interpretation
+Models are evaluated on both fraud detection and late delivery prediction.

+Performance is measured with Accuracy, Recall, and F1-score.

+The Random Forest and Logistic Regression models are compared to choose the best one for each task.

+Feature importance analysis identifies the top drivers of:

+Order fraud (e.g., financial metrics, order value, discounts) Late delivery (e.g., days for shipping, shipping mode, region) These insights can be used to:

+Flag high-risk orders for manual review
+Improve logistics planning and shipping strategies Focus monitoring on the most influential risk factors

 ## 📝 Author
 **Houssam Tachihante**